-Barcode verification is a test scan of your barcode to ensure it will scan well in different scanning environments.
-Verification is not usually required, however, this is country and retailer specific.
+Barcode verification is a test scan of your barcode to scan well in different scanning environments.
+Verification is not usually required.
+However, this is country and retailer-specific.
 We can provide barcode verification if you need it (please contact us if you need your barcodes verified).
-To learn about about barcode verification please Click Here.
-For information about the stores that require verification please Click Here.
+To learn about barcode verification, please Click Here.
+For information about the stores that require verification, please Click Here.

 Printed Barcode Labels